Krisztián Adorján

-Krisztián Adorján Gábor (born 19 January 1993) is a Hungarian professional footballer who plays as a forward or a winger for Budapest Honvéd.
+Krisztián Adorján Gábor (born 19 January 1993) is a Hungarian retired footballer who played as a forward or a winger.

 Club career

 Early career

 Adorján started his career with MTK Budapest before joining Liverpool in 2009.

 Groningen

 In the summer of 2013, it was officially announced that he was loaned out to Groningen, in the Eredivisie.
 He made his debut against NEC Nijmegen in a 4–1 win.
 He scored his first league goal against Go Ahead Eagles, on 25 August, which was the second goal.
 The match ended in a 3–3 away draw, where he received a red card in the 68th minute for an elbow.
 Adorján scored his second goal, the team's third, in injury time during a 4–1 win against RKC Waalwijk.

 Novara Calcio

 On 1 September 2014, Adorján joined Serie C club, Novara Calcio.

 Dundalk

 Adorján was announced as a loan signing for League of Ireland side Dundalk on 1 February 2018.